TencentMediaLab/GME/GME Developer Manual/Unity Developer Manual/Unity SDK Developer Manual_intl.md

 int ret = ITMGContext.GetInstance().GetPttCtrl().StartRecordingWithStreamingRecognition(recordPath, "cmn-Hans-CN");
 ```

-### Callback for starting streaming recordings
+### Callback for streaming speech recognition
-Callback is executed after recording has started, and the delegate function is used to pass the message.
+Callback is executed after recognition is finished, and the delegate function is used to pass the message.
 ```
 Delegate function:
 public delegate void QAVStreamingRecognitionCallback(int code, string fileid, string filepath, string result);